 The genesis of OKR traces right to 1954 when it was first coined by Peter Drucker as Management of Objectives.
 After co-founding Intel in 1968– Andrew Grove, during his tenure as a CEO, went on to perfect Peter’s MBO and created the OKR as we know it today- John Doerr’s Intel in 1974, and got well-acquainted with OKRs during his time there.
 After that, Doerr ventured with Kleiner Perkins Caufield & Byers, who were one of the early investors of Google.
 He became an advisor to Google in its nascent stages, as he went on to introduce OKR to its founders – Larry Page and Sergey Brin.
 They went on to implement OKR at Google, the same tool that is still in use at the company.

 As the story goes, Doerr presented a power-point presentation to the then young founding team of Google in 1999.
-Here ‘s an excerpt of the Doerrs’ objective and key results and its format for the presentation:
+Here ‘s business critical jobs’ objective and key results and its format for the presentation:

 Different types of OKRs.